 A digital signature is used to verify the authenticity of a message or document.
 It uses a hash function to create a unique fingerprint for the document and then encrypts it with the sender’s private key.
 The recipient can decrypt the fingerprint using the sender’s public key and compare it to the original fingerprint to ensure that the message is not tampered with.

 Email encryption allows you to send confidential emails securely.
 It uses a public key infrastructure to encrypt the email contents and the subject line.
 The recipient can then decrypt the email using their private key.
+You can protect your business by integrating a complete email security solution for your whole organization with Trustifi.

 Server authentication verifies that the server is who it claims to be.
 This helps protect against man-in-the-middle attacks.